 Sliquid also has lube dispensers, lube sample packs, and a bunch of t-shirts to choose from.

-Sliquid products are sold by woman-owned sex shops like Smitten Kitten, Self Serve, and Sugar.
-When I buy a Sliquid lube I feel like i'm in good hands.
-The quality, safety, and packaging are all top-notch.
+Sliquid products are sold by woman-owned sex shops like Smitten Kitten, Self Serve, and Sugar who are all very careful about the quality and safety of the products they sell.
+When I buy a Sliquid lube I feel like i'm in good hands, and I can't recommend their lubes enough!